moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/settings.md

 ## Loading a pre-trained model

-When using a pre-trained model, you can read in the model from a json and recreate the linker object to make new pariwise predictions.
+When using a pre-trained model, you can read in the model from a json and recreate the linker object to make new pairwise predictions.
 For example:

 ```py
 linker = DuckDBLinker(new_df)